NOSS exists to support professionals in educational institutions in making a positive difference in the lives of students.

 To see a directory of Network leaders with email addresses, members should log into your NOSS online account and go to Members Only.
 If you are not a member and have questions about Networks, please contact the NOSS office at email@example.com.

-In order to enhance connectivity between NADE members who share areas of interest, NADE offers Networks.
-NADE membership includes membership in any and all Networks free of charge.
+In order to enhance connectivity between NOSS members who share areas of interest, NOSS offers Networks.
+Membership in NOSS includes participation in any and all Networks free of charge.
 A description of available networks is below.
 To contact a Network leader, click the Directory Link above for email information.

-This group discusses issues pertaining to Developmental Math students, teaching and research.
+This group discusses issues pertaining to math students, teaching and research.
 Members are teachers, administrators and those interested in the field.

-Our purpose is to compare various delivery methods, share steps for creating cohesive community and discuss other areas affecting the online delivery of foundations-level curriculum.
-Our website is located visit our website: http://groups.yahoo.com/group/NADE_Online_Educators_SPIN/
+Our purpose is to compare various delivery methods, share steps for creating cohesive community and discuss other areas affecting the online delivery of curriculum.

 TUTORING and PEER-ASSISTED LEARNING